Haivision/srt/docs/statistics.md

 ### pktSndDropTotal

-The total number of "too late to send" packets dropped by the sender (refer to `SRTO_TLPKTDROP` in [API.md](API.md)).
+The total number of _dropped_ by the SRT sender DATA packets that have no chance to be delivered in time (refer to [TLPKTDROP](https://github.com/Haivision/srt-rfc/blob/master/draft-sharabayko-mops-srt.md#too-late-packet-drop-too-late-packet-drop) mechanism).
 Available for sender.

-Packets may be dropped conditionally when the `SRTO_TSBPDMODE` and `SRTO_TLPKTDROP` options are enabled.
+Packets may be dropped conditionally when both `SRTO_TSBPDMODE` and `SRTO_TLPKTDROP` socket options are enabled, refer to [API.md](API.md).

-The total delay before TLPKTDROP mechanism is triggered consists of the `SRTO_PEERLATENCY`, plus `SRTO_SNDDROPDELAY`, plus 2 * the ACK interval (default ACK interval is 10 ms).
-The delay used is the timespan between the very first packet and the latest packet in the sender's buffer.
+The delay before TLPKTDROP mechanism is triggered is calculated as follows `SRTO_PEERLATENCY + SRTO_SNDDROPDELAY + 2 * interval between sending ACKs`, where `SRTO_PEERLATENCY` is the configured SRT latency, `SRTO_SNDDROPDELAY` adds an extra to `SRTO_PEERLATENCY` delay, the default `interval between sending ACKs` is 10 milliseconds.
+The minimum delay is `1000 + 2 * interval between sending ACKs` milliseconds.
+Refer to `SRTO_PEERLATENCY`, `SRTO_SNDDROPDELAY` socket options in [API.md](API.md).

 ### pktRcvDropTotal